What is the Technology Student Association?

 fosters personal growth, leadership, and opportunities in technology, innovation, design, and engineering.
 Members apply and integrate science, technology, engineering and mathematics (STEM) concepts through co-curricular activities, competitive events and related programs.

 Who Are TSA’s Members?

-The Technology Student Association (TSA) is the only student organization devoted exclusively to the needs of students interested in technology.
-Open to students enrolled in or who have completed technology education courses, TSA’s membership includes over 180,000 middle and high school students in 2,000 schools spanning 48 states.
+The Technology Student Association (TSA) is a national organization of students engaged in science, technology, engineering and mathematics (STEM).
+Open to students enrolled in or who have completed technology education courses, TSA’s membership includes over 233,000 middle and high school students in 2,000 schools spanning 49 states.
 TSA is supported by educators, parents and business leaders who believe in the need for a technologically literate society.
 Members learn through exciting competitive events, leadership opportunities and much more.
 The diversity of activities makes TSA a positive experience for every student.
 From engineers to business managers, our alumni credit TSA with a positive influence on their lives

 To Start a TSA Chapter

 All that is needed is a motivated teacher and an eager group of students.
 An expensive array of high-tech equipment is not necessary.
 Just call 703-860-9000 or click on Join TSA for more information.